The biggest cause of insulin resistance seems to be lifestyle choices.

-Insulin resistance seems to be becoming one of the biggest and fastest growing health issues.
+Insulin resistance looks to be one of the fastest spreading health problems.

 The scary part is that it can affect anyone – young or old.